oracle/python-cx_Oracle/doc/src/module.rst

    The nencoding argument is expected to be a string if specified and sets the national encoding to use for national character set database strings.

+   The edition argument is expected to be a string, if specified, and sets the edition to use for the sessions in the pool.
+It is only relevant if both the client and the server are at least Oracle Database 11.2.

    .. note::